 Freight trains, such as for supermarkets, were given higher priority.
 Rail Freight Group Director General Maggie Simpson said: “In these unprecedented times, the rail freight industry is doing all it can to ensure delivery of vital supplies for supermarkets and retailers, manufacturers and businesses, and to support communities across Scotland.
 We welcome the support of Scottish Government and Scotland’s Railway in ensuring freight services are prioritised on the network.”

 In the last week of March, Scotland’s Railway was temporarily nationalised to help the service cope with the impact of the virus.
 The Scottish government said ScotRail, along with Caledonian Sleeper, would be supported financially to be able to maintain necessary services for essential journeys.
 A Transport Scotland spokeswoman said it worked with ScotRail and Caledonian Sleeper to amend their contracts accordingly.

-Retired railway staff are were urged by ScotRail to volunteer for a temporary return to duty, as the importance of maintaining rail services, particularly vital freight movements.
-NR said it particularly seeked former signallers, crossing keepers, roster clerks, mobile operations managers and electrical control operators.
+Retired railway staff were urged by ScotRail to volunteer for a temporary return to duty, as the importance of maintaining rail services, particularly vital freight movements.
+NR said it particularly saught former signallers, crossing keepers, roster clerks, mobile operations managers and electrical control operators.